psychemedia/storytelling-notes/time.md

 ---

-From my telling of Jamie Macpherson / macpherson's Lament: "The violin, well, the violin, and Jamie's huge sword, I believe they can still be seen, to this day, in a small museum in Banff, in North-East Scotland.
+From my telling of Jamie Macpherson / Macpherson's Lament: "The violin, well, the violin, and Jamie's huge sword, I believe they can still be seen, to this day, in a small museum in Banff, in North-East Scotland.
 And in that town of Banff, from where Jamie was hung, well, the lairdship was stripped of its manorial right of managing trial and punishment.
 And in the town of Macduff, just over the estuary, I have heard said the facing wall of the clock tower there is blanked off; for the people of Macduff have not given the people of Banff, the time of day ever since that fateful day of November 16th, 1700, when Jamie Macpherson played his final lament."

 Clock tower of Macduff Parish CHurch, blanked? https://www.alamy.com/stock-photo-clock-tower-of-macduff-parish-church-with-clock-face-facing-banff-32863322.html https://britishlistedbuildings.co.uk/200382752-macduff-parish-church-church-street-macduff-macduff "3-stage domed tower at N, the lower 2 stages probably of 1805 date corniced 1st stage with wide angle pilasters surmounted by 1865 square belfry with paired round-headed louvred windows in each face and surmounted by domed leaded roof with cupola and with clock faces (1963) at E and N on bracketted wallhead."